 You’re more likely to have problems if you already have eye trouble, if you need glasses but don't have them, or if you wear the wrong prescription for computer use.
 Talk with Wohl Optics about computer glasses.
 List of professionals at risk — accountants, architects, bankers, engineers, flight controllers, graphic artists, journalists, academicians, secretaries and students — all of whom cannot work without the help of computer.

-Prevent Computer Vision Syndrome
+How to Prevent Computer Vision Syndrome

 Every 20 minutes of computer use you should spend 20 seconds staring into the distance.